 Direct diagnosis of gut dysbiosis requires laboratory analysis of faecal samples, which is not yet routine in veterinary practice.
 However, certain signs may suggest gut microbiome imbalance: chronic or recurrent digestive issues such as loose stools, flatulence, or vomiting; persistent skin problems despite topical treatment; recurrent ear or skin infections; unexplained inflammation; poor coat quality; or inconsistent responses to dietary changes.
 If your dog has been treated with antibiotics, experienced significant stress, or has multiple seemingly unrelated health issues, gut dysbiosis may be worth considering as a contributing factor.

-Periodontal pathogens reach the gut through swallowing, potentially colonising and disrupting gut microbiome balance.
-They can also enter the bloodstream directly through damaged gum tissue.
-Once in the gut, these oral pathogens can displace beneficial bacteria and trigger inflammatory responses.
+Periodontal pathogens reach the gut through swallowing, with studies identifying oral pathobionts such as Porphyromonas and Fusobacterium in faecal samples of individuals with periodontal disease.⁶ These bacteria can also enter the bloodstream directly through damaged gum tissue and subsequently displace beneficial gut bacteria and trigger inflammatory responses.
 This explains the association between periodontal disease and conditions like inflammatory bowel disease.
-The relationship works both ways—gut dysbiosis promotes oral inflammation.
+The relationship works both ways: gut dysbiosis promotes oral inflammation.
 Maintaining good oral hygiene therefore supports gut health, whilst optimising gut health may benefit oral tissue condition.

 Conclusion